 “Directed by Ben Affleck”.
 At one time, before the California-born actor started his endeavours behind the camera, those words would have been treated with suspicion.
 Sure, together with Matt Damon, Affleck had cut his teeth putting pen to paper for the movies, but this was followed by some ill-advised movie choices (Pearl Harbor, Gigli).
 Come Gone Baby Gone, Affleck’s debut directorial effort, few had high expectations.
 This may explain some of the high praise that movie received – it’s a fine, workmanlike movie, as is it’s follow-up The Town.
 And yet… the impression given was of a man making movies to another man’s tune – namely Clint Eastwood’s.
 GBG and The Town are the most Eastwood-y movies Eastwood never made.
 And both of them feel like lesser takes on The Man With No Name’s more assured works.

 And now Argo.
-Based on the true story of how six (for want of a better term) political prisoners were smuggled out of tumultuous Tehran under the false pretense of being a sci-fi movie crew, it would be tempting to chalk this one up to more-of-the-same before even seeing it.
+Based on the true story of how six (for want of a better term) political prisoners were smuggled out of tumultuous Tehran under the false pretence of being a sci-fi movie crew, it would be tempting to chalk this one up to more-of-the-same before even seeing it.
 You can practically imagine the chilly lighting, overly serious tone and strong-if-unremarkable performances.
 Likewise, cue the heavy-handed musical score and US banner waving.
 We’ve seen it all before.

 Thankfully however, Argo sees Affleck taking the good experience already under his belt and finally flying with it.
 My presumptions as highlighted above are largely unfounded.
 Argo is a warm, rich, comedic delight.
 Far from the dour, melodramatic also-ran I was expecting as I took my cinema seat.
 The first evidence of this all-important glint in the eye comes as soon as the Warner Bros logo appears – the usual contemporary shield replaced with its 70’s counterpart.
 It’s a knowing wink to the present flush of nostalgia in the movies, and it is one that continues through the film.
 Would a po-faced Jack Ryan-esque Clancy-clone fill in its background via a slew of comic-book-style panels?
 You’d think not.